Skip to main content

 Introduction

 The Sovereign Cloud Stack (SCS) provides standards for a range of cloud infrastructure types.
 It strives for interoperable and sovereign cloud stacks which can be deployed and used by a wide range of organizations and individuals.
-Wherever feasible, transparency and openness both in respect to the inner workings of the platforms standardised by SCS, as well as the SCS organisation itself are a paradigm we intend to live.
+Wherever feasible, transparency and openness both in respect to the inner workings of the platforms standardised by SCS, as well as the SCS organization itself are a paradigm we intend to live.

 Requirements

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 In addition, "FORBIDDEN" is to be interpreted equivalent to "MUST NOT".